Reviewable/hubkit/README.md

 be rejected as usual (or the request retried in some special cases, like socket hang ups and abuse quota 403s), if it returns `Hubkit.RETRY` the request will be retried, if it returns `Hubkit.DONT_RETRY` the promise will always be rejected, and if returns any other value the promise will be resolved with the returned value.
 If multiple onError handlers are assigned (e.g., in default options and in per-request options), they will all be executed, and the first non-undefined value from the most specific handler will be used.
 * `maxTries`: The maximum number of times that a request will be tried (including the original call) if `onError` keeps returning `Hubkit.RETRY`.
 * `onSend`: A function to be called before every individual request gets sent to GitHub.
 The sole argument will be a string indicating the reason for the request: `initial` for the initial request, `page` for an automatic next page request (if the `allPages` option is on), and `retry` for an explicit or automatic retry.
 The function can return a duration in milliseconds that will override the timeout provided in the options (if any).
 The function can also return a promise for the above, in which case the request will be held until the promise is resolved.
+* `gheVersion`: A string representing the version of the GitHub Enterprise server you're making calls to.
+You can retrieve it via a request to `/meta`.
+Ignored if your host is `https://api.github.com` (and all `#ghe` preprocessing directives pass automatically).
+Otherwise, if a `#ghe` directive is encountered and `gheVersion` is not set then an error is thrown.
+* `scopes`: An array of strings representing all the scopes granted to the user's token.
+(Note that some scopes imply others, but Hubkit doesn't expand these internally &mdash; you might want to do so yourself.)
+If a `#scope` directive is encountered and `scopes` is not set then an error is thrown.